 The conversion of this barn into 2 bungalows took on a very open plan feel, with large kitchen/ breakfast rooms as well as an open plan living, dining area.
 Both properties are three-bedroom, the master including an en-suite.
 As well as a conversion a new access way and a driveway to the properties was formed.

 The barns were named ‘Evans Barns’ after the late Mrs Evans who neighboured the development and took a keen interest in the build.
 Unfortunately during the build, she passed away and in her memory, the client named the conversions after her.

-Work on site started in Summer 2016 and came to completion in Summer 2017.
+Work on the conversions started in summer 2016 and was completed in August 2017.